 The annual WEDU Aspen Fifty is entering its third year in 2018.
 The course remains similar to our 2017 event, but the start / finish is now at Koch Park near downtown Aspen.
 We are also adding a shorter 50K finishing option that returns you more directly to Koch Park after passing through the Woody Creek area.

 You'll enjoy a combination of new and classic singletrack, fast doubletrack, and smooth paved paths as you take a grand tour of the Aspen/Snowmass area.
 If you're lucky enough to score a spot in this event, thanks for supporting the Roaring Fork Mountain Bike Association!
 RFMBA's mission is to create and sustain the best possible mountain bike trails and experiences in the Roaring Fork Valley and beyond.
 We couldn't do it without ongoing support from our members, sponsors, and public land manager partners!

 This event is organized for Sept.
 15th, 2018, stay tuned for all details.
 Please respect all land manager trail regulations while on White River National Forest, Pitkin County Open Space and Trails, City of Aspen and Town of Snowmass Village Trails.

-Make a left onto Smuggler Mountain Rd.
+Make a right onto Smuggler Mountain Rd.

 , you're now on dirt and the first real climb, time to let the big effort begin!